MadurangaNamal/PixelMart/README.md

 - **Appropriate HTTP status codes** (401, 403, 404, 500)
 - **Detailed error messages** for development environment

+### Rate Limiting
+- Protects the API from abuse and accidental overload, a global rate limiter is enabled by default for all api endpoints

 ## 📊 Logging & Monitoring

 ### Structured Logging